 Program follow-up is an essential part of the ILW pre-apprenticeship program.
 There are many ways to stay in touch with program graduates on a routine basis, including surveys, focus groups or phone, text, social media, and email check-ins.
 Each of these methods provides the opportunity to determine participants' additional needs and to receive valuable feedback about the services that were provided been, but more importantly to collect key data relevant to verifying progress and outcomes.
 As part of the ILW program, transition staff are expected to conduct active follow up with participants after transition from the program for the first-year post-transition.
+This includes completion of an Active Tracking Questionnaire in IWRS as well as updates in the Applicant Tracking System.
 Beyond the first year, ILW will utilize data matching to track participants long-term.

-Active follow-up denotes a contact between the Transition Coordinator and program alumni on a quarterly basis for one year.
+Active follow-up denotes a contact between the Transition Services Coordinator and program alumni on a quarterly basis for one year.
 Communication with graduates is critical for at least the first year of the graduate's formal apprenticeship program.
 This is a period when apprentices may be most vulnerable to dropping out of their program.
 During each follow-up contact, grantees will ask alumni a series of questions to gather information about their employment status and their progress in their apprenticeship program.
-Each follow-up questionnaire will be available in the IWRS, and the series of questions asked is initially guided by whether an alum is pursuing a RAP or not.
+Each Active Tracking Questionnaire will be available in the IWRS, and the series of questions asked is initially guided by whether an alum is pursuing a RAP or not.

 - For those pursuing a RAP, transition staff will determine if the alum has applied for an apprenticeship program, if the alum is on a waiting list for an apprenticeship program or if the alum is enrolled in an apprenticeship program.
-The Transition Coordinator will follow-up to determine the trade information, current employment, and if the participant needs additional assistance with referrals or resources. - For those not pursuing a RAP because they are no longer interested and/or do not plan to enter an apprenticeship program, the grantee must find out if the alum was dropped from the apprenticeship waiting list, opened a small business, completed or is pursuing training or other education programs and earned a certificate/degree or obtained alternate employment.
+The Transition Services Coordinator will follow-up to determine the trade information, current employment, and if the participant needs additional assistance with referrals or resources. - For those not pursuing a RAP because they are no longer interested and/or do not plan to enter an apprenticeship program, the grantee must find out if the alum was dropped from the apprenticeship waiting list, opened a small business, completed or is pursuing training or other education programs and earned a certificate/degree or obtained alternate employment.